danielmiessler/WorkDay/WorkDay.md

 - Work (early)
     - Review all meetings for the day
     - Ensure all tasks are in Outlook Tasks
+    - Review goals
+    - Ensure all goals have their projects on calendar
-    - Review Tasks and ensure all today's tasks are on calendar
+    - Review Tasks and ensure all tasks are on calendar
     - Review email
+    - Assign any new email tasks as necessary (and add to calendar)
+    - Work through projects based on calendar

+## Lunch

+- Eat
+- Read for 30 minutes in current work book from list

+## Afternoon

+- Continue working through projects on calendar schedule